secretstartups/handbook/content/job-families/marketing/community-advocate.md

 ### Career Ladder

-The next step in a Senior Manager, Community Advocate's career at GitLab would be [Director, Community Relations](https://about.gitlab.com/job-families/marketing/director-of-community-relations/).
+The next step in a Senior Manager, Community Advocate's career at GitLab would be [Director, Developer Relations](https://about.gitlab.com/job-families/marketing/director-of-developer-relations/).

 ## Performance Indicators